The I’m a Celebrity 2021 line-up has finally been announced by ITV

-I’m a Celebrity 2021 cast: Full line-up of contestants announced, from Frankie Bridge to GMB’s Richard Madeley
+I’m a Celebrity 2021 cast: Full line-up of contestants, from Richard Madeley to Frankie Bridge

 Here are all the 10 stars who are joining this year’s series